metacpan/metacpan-cpan-extracted/distros/A/App-DocKnot/README.md

 useful, send pull requests to make it more general, or take ideas from it for your own purposes.

-Currently included in this package are just the App::DocKnot module (which contains most of the logic), a small docknot driver program, and the templates I use for my own software.
+Currently included in this package are just the App::DocKnot module and its submodules, a small docknot driver program, and the templates I use for my own software.
 Over time, it may include more of my web publishing framework, time permitting.

 ## Requirements